Nonish/resume/README.md

 # Resume
-This repo is only host my resume.
+This repository is only for host my [resume](https://nonish.github.io/resume/).